1999 Tour de France

 The 1999 Tour de France was a multiple stage bicycle race held from 3 to 25 July, and the 86th edition of the Tour de France.
 It has no overall winner—although American cyclist Lance Armstrong originally won the event, the United States Anti-Doping Agency announced in August 2012 that they had disqualified Armstrong from all his results since 1998, including his seven consecutive Tour de France wins from 1999 to 2005 (which were, originally, the most wins in the event's history); the Union Cycliste Internationale confirmed the result.

 There were no French stage winners for the first time since the 1926 Tour de France.
 Additionally, Mario Cipollini won four stages in a row, setting the post-World War II record for consecutive stage wins (breaking the record of three, set by Gino Bartali in 1948).
-Stage 4 was the fastest ever mass-start stage on the Tour de France, with an average speed of 50.4 km/h thanks to a strong tailwind.
+Stage 4 set a record for the fastest mass-start stage on the Tour de France which stood until 2026, with an average speed of 50.4 km/h thanks to a strong tailwind.